Stronachs Camping Area (Baw Baw National Park)

 Nature being nature, sometimes conditions can change at short notice.
 It’s a good idea to check this page ahead of your visit for any updates.

-Beech Gully Track is closed until further notice
+Beech Gully loop walk is closed due to:

 Ground shooting operations targeting deer